Airports in Pakistan

 Airport Details:

 The Pakistan Civil Aviation Authority is building a brand-new New Gwadar International Airport (NGIA) in Gwadar, Pakistan.
-The making of the New Gwadar International Airport (NGIA), which is scheduled to open in November 2023, will make it the largest airport in Pakistan.
-It locates near Gurandani, 26 km to the northeast of the current airport in Gwadar City, on the southwestern Arabian Sea coast of the Balochistan region.
+The making of the New Gwadar International Airport (NGIA), which will open in November 2023, will make it the largest airport in Pakistan.
+It is located near Gurandani, 26 km to the northeast of the current airport in Gwadar City, on the southwestern Arabian Sea coast of the Balochistan region.
 It covers an area of 4,300 acres (17 km2).
 NGIA’s estimated price is $246 million.

-On March 29, 2019, Prime Minister Imran Khan laid NGIA’s foundation stone.
-In addition to a freight terminal with refrigeration for perishable goods and an initial readiness of 30,000 tonnes per year, this new airport will have a contemporary terminal structure.
-NGIA can handle both wide-body aircraft, such as the Airbus A380 and Boeing 747-8 and narrow-body aircraft, like the ATR-72 and Boeing 737-900ER.
+Prime Minister Imran Khan laid the foundation stone for NGIA on March 29, 2019.
+This new airport will have a contemporary terminal structure, a freight terminal with refrigeration for perishable goods, and an initial readiness of 30,000 tonnes per year.
+It can handle both wide-body aircraft, such as the Airbus A380 and Boeing 747-8, and narrow-body aircraft, like the ATR-72 and Boeing 737-900ER.

 Operating Airlines: